With its connection to Dracula, it's iconic Abbey and rumours of local ghosts and witches, Halloween in Whitby is a must for spooky shenanigans.

-Running for the five days up to and including the 31st October the Halloween train is a spooky activity for all the family to enjoy.
+Running for eight days including the 31st October the Halloween train is a spooky activity for all the family to enjoy.

-It runs from Pickering, just 30 minutes from Whitby and all its Halloween fun to Lewisham and back.
+It runs from Pickering to Whitby and its Halloween fun all the way.
 It is a non-stop journey with plenty of tricks and treats.

 ‘During the day I don’t believe in ghosts.
 At night, I’m a little more open-minded.’

 For a special Halloween in Whitby experience we have to give mention to Rose Ryland, The Whitby Storyteller.
 Join Rose for private ghost tours around St Mary’s church graveyard and the old parts of East Whitby.

 There's also a Halloween Ghost Walk in Robin Hood’s Bay.